amandersonyou/dvia-2019/1.mapping-time/process/README.md

 differentiate between AM and PM.
 The "key" is the colors I percieve for each number (0-9).
 This means that the clock is like a secret code, and useless to anyone else.
+Note: concept changed after getting into the coding and finding out what I could accomplish at this stage.

 ### Concept 2: Cat Eye Clock